 Similar to four square, if someone misses the ball or breaks one of the rules, that player is eliminated, and the remaining players move up to fill their place.
 A new player from the line joins in the lowest square, now made vacant.

 Because Nine Square is a unique game, players can choose to follow traditional game rules or create their own rules to better fit the group.
+Either way it makes a great picnic icebreaker.

 Even adults love to blow bubbles.
 Bubbles are an easy, fun, and entertaining part of picnic parties.
 Encourage every family attending the picnic to bring a variety of bubbles.
 Some bubbles come in colors like blue, pink, or orange, while other bubble kits can create massive bubbles.